How TZIELD is given

 Discuss lab work and pre-infusion medications

-- Your doctor will order blood tests for you or your loved one to measure baseline liver function and complete blood counts
+- Your doctor will order blood tests for you or your loved one to check. for active infections, verify your liver function and your complete blood counts

 - If infusing at home, you may have to travel to a lab of your choice to complete lab work